subsquid-labs/squid-erc20-template/README.md

 npm i -g @subsquid/cli
 ```

-- Update the `CONTRACT_ADDRESS` in `src/processor.ts`.
+- Update the `CONTRACT_ADDRESS` and `CONTRACT_DEPLOYED_AT` in `.env`.
 By default, the [USDC contract](https://etherscan.io/token/0xa0b86991c6218b36c1d19d4a2e9eb0ce3606eb48) is indexed
 - Inspect the list of the available archives with `sqd archives:ls` and choose the network if necessary
 Set the `CHAIN_NODE` env variable to an RPC endpoint.
-Use [secrets](https://docs.subsquid.io/deploy-squid/env-variables/#secrets) when deploying the squid to Aquarium.
+Use [secrets](https://docs.subsquid.io/deploy-squid/env-variables/#secrets) when deploying the squid to Subsquid Cloud.

 ## Run